feliblo/dbtective/README.md

 dbtective is a Rust-powered 'detective' for `dbt metadata` best practices.
 As your dbt project grows, keeping metadata consistent and high-quality can become a real challenge.

+> [!WARNING]
+> dbtective is currently in very early stages.
+> Issues and commits are welcome, but don't rely on us yet!

 **dbtective** makes it easy to spot and fix common issues, examples:

 - **Missing descriptions:** Does every model and seed have a description?